Stow Minster: History

-In 1865 J. L. Pearson built the stair turret outside the church.
+In 1865 John Loughborough Pearson built the stair turret outside the church.
 This was originally inside the church in the nave up against the north side of the tower arch.
 At the same time some windows were altered and the church was re-roofed.
 A new vestry was added in the early 1990s (some skeletons and a broken 13th-century limestone cross were found during the work).

 A mile to the west of the village and lying just to the south of the Roman road from Lincoln to York, known as Tillbridge Lane, are the remains of the medieval palace of the bishops of Lincoln built in 1336.
 All that can be seen today are the earthworks of the moat and to the north and east of the site the earthwork remains of its associated medieval fish-ponds.

 Conservation issues

-The church is a Grade I listed building, and is included in the 100 most endangered sites in the world by the World Monuments Fund in 2006.
+The church is a Grade I listed building.
+It is included in the 100 most endangered sites in the world by the World Monuments Fund in 2006 and is on the Heritage at Risk Register of Historic England.
 The site is also a scheduled monument, though the building itself is excluded from the schedule.

 The first stage of conservation needed is weatherproofing.
 Only then can internal decoration can be addressed.
 It is estimated that the work will take at least 10 years to complete and cost between £2 million and £3 million at current prices.